 From 1899-1900 Kate studied abroad once again in Berlin, Germany, at the Stern Conservatory, receiving another artist’s certificate.
 She immersed herself in the musical affairs of other cultures.
 As a result, she became one of the most renowned musical influencers of her time.

 Kate was a key contributor to her local community as well.
-In 1913, she devised a plan for Washington D.C. high schools to provide credit to students engaged in private music study.
+In 1913, she devised a plan for Washington, D.C. high schools to provide credit to students engaged in private music study.
 She explained, “The idea of a system in the Washington High Schools, granting a major credit for outside music-study with private teachers, originated with me, and the Board of Education turned to me for the plan, which … has benefited hundreds of music students and their teachers.”

-While Kate only spent one academic year studying at DePauw, her involvement with Alpha Chi Omega lasted her entire lifetime.
-In 1935 she attended the Golden Jubilee with four members of her new member class and wrote an article for The Lyre detailing her college experience titled “Reminiscences of 50 Years Ago”.
+While Kate only spent one year studying at DePauw, her involvement with Alpha Chi Omega lasted her entire lifetime.
+In 1935 she attended the Golden Jubilee with four members of her new member class and wrote an article for The Lyre detailing her college experience titled “Reminiscences of 50 Years Ago."

 In 1888, Alpha Chi Omega offered Katherine McReynolds Morrison the opportunity to be a leader as chapter president; by seizing this opportunity, she set the course for a lifetime of success.
-She passed on February 17, 1958, only four short years after receiving her 50-year Alpha Chi Omega milestone pin.
+She died on February 17, 1958, only four short years after receiving her 50-year Alpha Chi Omega milestone pin.
 Her wide-reaching inspiration impacted the world in ways only an Alpha Chi Omega could.